TheodorRene/blog/content/posts/deleting-my-backup.md

 +++

-In my post about [notetaking](/posts/notetaking) I displayed my simple backup solution (It's more like mirroring/online syncing since I don't keep old data).
+In my post about [notetaking](/posts/notetaking) I displayed my simple backup solution (It's more like mirroring/online syncing since I don't keep old data because of storage limitations).
 It's been working great but the problem I had sometimes is that I download big files to my notetaking directories, which will fill the drive of the VM I'm renting (It's only about 25 GBs).

 ```bash
 > cat /etc/cron.daily/copy_notes